 Do not use the hot water faucet since this will draw discoloured water into your hot water heater/tank, which could make the problem worse.

 If the water fails to clear after 10 minutes, wait for a few hours and again try running only the cold water.
-If the water is still discoloured, fill out our discoloured drinking water survey below or contact our Customer Care Centre at 902-420-9287.
+If the water is still discoloured, fill out our discoloured drinking water survey above or contact our Customer Care Centre at 902-420-9287.
 Running the water for 10 minutes at the high flow rate for a faucet will cost about 8 cents at current water rates (or 50 cents per hour).

 Halifax Water recommends that you not use discoloured water for any purposes that require clean water, such as for drinking, preparing food and beverages, or laundry.